Continually falling snow and increasing wind speeds created some frustration for workers with the Clay County highway Department Thursday.

-Light snow began to fall around the Wabash Valley around 1:30 a.m., and is anticipated to keep falling until possibly early Saturday morning, but winds stayed relatively calm until about noon when they rose to between 15-20 mph, gusting as high as 28 mph.
-However, visibility only varied between 1-2 miles for the duration of the day, causing additional difficulties for drivers, especially on Interstate-70.
+Light snow began to fall around the Wabash Valley around 1:30 a.m., and was anticipated to keep falling until early Saturday morning, but winds stayed relatively calm until about noon when they rose to between 15-20 mph, gusting as high as 28 mph.

 The limited number or workers at the Highway Department also creates an additional struggle when it comes to making sure all of the roads in Clay County are safe to drive on.

 "We don't have enough people to have two different crews, but we try to have 10 or 11 people going as much as we can without overworking them," Foster said.
 "Right now, we have four plow trucks -- with another one in the shop -- and two road graders to help keep the snow off the roads."

 Foster wanted to assure residents the roads are navigable, but it is important to be patient and cautious.